rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Deploying ACS Hardware.md

 * **DO NOT DISABLE EMERGENCY STOPS, LIMIT SWITCHES, INTERLOCKS, ETC**
     * Ex: If a CNC router has a wireless pendant that connects to a USB receiver, do not use a USB Hub Switch to disable this receiver if there's an emergency stop button on the pendant.
 * Do not cut power to only a portion of the equipment's control electronics that may cause it to respond in an unknown way.
-    * Ex: Cutting power to a CNC's controller but not the motor drivers may cause the motors to act unpredictibly.
+    * Ex: Cutting power to a CNC's controller but not the motor drivers may cause the motors to act unpredictably.
-    * The opposite is fine though, since random commands from the controller can't move unpowered motors.
+    * The opposite is fine though, since random commands from the controller can't move un-powered motors.
 * If your Switch wiring interfaces with a safety component like an emergency stop, it should be wired in **series**, and in a way that the Switch doesn't impact the operation of the emergency stop during normal use.
 * How does a device deal with an abrupt power-off?
-    * Ex: Suddenly cutting power to a ProtoTrak controller causers it to lose all data such as coordinates, tool tables, etc.
+    * Bad Example: Suddenly cutting power to a ProtoTrak controller causers it to lose all data such as coordinates, tool tables, etc.
-    * Ex: Epilog lasers need to go through a 60-second startup every time you turn power back on.
+    * Bad Example: Epilog lasers need to go through a 60-second startup every time you turn power back on.
+    * Good Example: Laguna power tools can work fine immediately after power is restored.
     * If a device doesn't handle power-off well, may not be ideal for an AC Power Switch, Contactor Switch, etc.
     * How does the device deal with power-on as well?
         * Ex: Laguna belt sanders have a power switch instead of a button.
 So, if it was left on when someone removed their card, the machine immediately starts spinning when a new card is inserted.